bryanro/recipes/desserts/fruit-cobbler-healthy.md

 ## Steps

-1. Preheat oven to 350F.
+1. Preheat oven to 350 degrees.
 2. In a large bowl, mix together blueberries, maple syrup, lemon juice, and vanilla.
 Then add cornstarch and toss blueberries.
 3. Spoon berries into an 8×8 inch pan, leaving juice in bowl behind.
 4. In another bowl, mix together oats, walnuts, almond flour, and salt.